-Other names: Alanine Transaminase (ALT), SGPT, Serum Glutamic-Pyruvic Transaminase, GPT
+Other names: Alanine aminotransferase (ALT), Serum Glutamic-Pyruvic Transaminase (SGPT), GPT

 What is it used for?

-An ALT blood test is a type of liver function test.
-Liver function tests may be part of a regular checkup.
-The test can also help diagnose liver problems.
+An ALT blood test is often part of a routine blood screening to check the health of your liver.
+The test may also help diagnose or monitor liver problems.

 Why do I need an ALT blood test?